loosenthedark/clipadvisor-flask-app/README.md

 ## User Experience (UX)

 As we emerge from Level-5 lockdown, and normality slowly returns to the services and retail sectors, the majority of us will be looking forward to getting a long-overdue and much-needed haircut.
-Given that this set of circumstances will likely result in long waiting lists at barbers everywhere, it would be nice to know which businesses are worth waiting for and which should best be avoided.
+Given that this set of circumstances will likely result in long waiting lists at barbers everywhere, it would be nice to know which businesses are worth waiting in line for and which should best be avoided.

 That's where Clipadvisor comes in, offering users a convenient, trustworthy and authoritative source of barbershop ratings and reviews.